 Manchester is a rapidly gentrifying city.
-This makes it increasingly difficult to find those unique bars, restaurants and coffee shops shaped by the presence of locals and the history of the surrounding streets.
+This makes it increasingly difficult to find those unique bars, restaurants and coffee shops shaped by locals, culture and the history of their streets.

 Reopening as Kim’s Kitchen in 2020, this hardworking bar, restaurant, café and social space has once again earned a great reputation for its freshly made, creative dishes, lively atmosphere and welcoming, down-to-Earth crowd.

-Alternatively, soak up a DJ set from the likes of local legends Dub Smugglers or catch a game of chess with the locals (every second Wednesday evening).
+Alternatively, soak up DJ sets from the likes of local legends Dub Smugglers or catch a game of chess with the locals every second Wednesday evening.

 Whatever you get up to at Kim’s, it'll be a visit you don’t forget.